Review: Ring RTC1000 Rapid Digital Tyre Inflator

 Another one I enjoyed involved reading a transcript of an unfair dismissal hearing (I assume an imaginary one).
 You then had to decide whether the complainant had indeed been unfairly dismissed, based on legal information provided.
 This one took me back to the long-ago days when I worked for a while in a Citizens Advice Bureau and represented several people at tribunals myself.

-Payment is made via the online payment PayPal.
+Payment is made via the online payment platform PayPal.
 There is a low withdrawal threshold of just £5.
 At one time if you wanted to withdraw less than £20 they charged a fee, but you can now withdraw any amount from £5 upwards free of charge.
 As a matter of interest, I have just reached £350 in total earnings from Prolific.

 Prolific Academic is based in Oxford, England, but as far as I know anyone from anywhere in the world is welcome to join.